podium logo

 4. Improve cash flow management and maintain a positive cash flow.

-Poor cash flow management is a reason 82% of small businesses fail.
+Poor cash flow management is the reason so many small businesses fail.
 You can take many steps to improve your cash flow, like negotiating short payment terms, monitoring your accounts payable and receivable, and analysing your cash flow patterns.

 By improving your cash flow, your business is less likely to suffer any financial roadblocks that will prevent you from paying your employees on time or keeping the lights on.